 Threatening, yet not untouchable – possible treatments

-If you receive a positive test result, a second confirmation test with a new blood sample is necessary in any case.Only after double confirmation can an appropriate treatment of the infection be initiated.
+If you receive a positive test result, a second confirmation test with a new blood sample is necessary in any case.Only after double verification can appropriate treatment of the infection be initiated.

 If you receive a negative test result, you should also have a PCR test conducted.
-This test can show a positive result 1-2 weeks earlier than an antibody test in the case of an infection and can correct a possible false negative result.
+This will show positive 1-2 weeks earlier in the case of an infection than an antibody test and can correct a possible false negative result.

-You have the opportunity to prevent HIV through Pre-Exposure Prophylaxis (PrEP) .
+You have the opportunity to prevent HIV through pre-exposure prophylaxis (PrEP) .
 This is a preventive medication where you regularly take drugs that reduce the amount of virus in the blood.
-Consequently, HIV is not detectable and not transmissible.
+HIV is therefore undetectable and not transmissible.

-This treatment is advisable for people with a high risk of infection.
+Such treatment is useful for people with a high risk of infection.
 The treatment is covered by statutory health insurance.
-People undergoing this treatment must be tested with an HIV test before starting prophylaxis, four weeks after starting the treatment, and then every three months.
+People undergoing this treatment must be tested with an HIV test before starting prophylaxis, four weeks after starting treatment, and then every three months.

-In contrast, there is Post-Exposure Prophylaxis (PEP).
-This form of treatment is advisable if your risk of infection is very high.Here, too, you will receive the appropriate medication, which you should ideally take within two hours, and at the latest 48 hours after the risk contact.
+In contrast, there is post-exposure prophylaxis (PEP).
+This form of treatment is useful if your risk of infection is very high.Here, too, you will receive the appropriate medication, which you should ideally take within two hours, and at the latest 48 hours after the risk contact.
 This can prevent the spread of HIV at an early stage.

 Do not hesitate …

 ...to have an HIV test conducted.
-Many people feel uncomfortable with such an examination because it reveals information about their sexual life to strangers.
+Many people feel uncomfortable with such an examination because they reveal information about their sex life to strangers.
 However, an HIV test should not be something to be ashamed of.
-The examination concerns your well-being and that of those around you in any case.
+The examination concerns your well-being and that of your fellow human beings in any case.

 Safety is the foundation for a carefree, more enjoyable love life.
 Safe sex is the keyword here to prevent possible infections.
 Always inform yourself about your partner's HIV status and protect yourself rather too much than too little.